-5.5.2 Intervention for students At-Risk
+5.3.2 Intervention for students At-Risk

 Students identified as having a course progression status of At-Risk when results are approved at the end of each study period are informed by the Registrar's Office that they must participate in an Intervention strategy.
-An intervention is any remedial strategy or plan of action imposed by the institution during a study period on a student identified as having the course progression status of At-Risk.
+An intervention is any remedial strategy or plan of action imposed by the institution during a study period on a student At-Risk.